dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 Strong Non-Separability (SNS) is a stronger notion of WNS, introduced in [HYBRIDSIGDESIGN].
-SNS guarantees that an adversary cannot take as input a hybrid signature (and message) and output a valid ingredient signature (and potentially different message) that will verify correctly.
+SNS guarantees that an adversary cannot take as input a hybrid signature (and message) and output a valid component signature (and potentially different message) that will verify correctly.
 In other words, separation of the hybrid signature into component signatures implies that the component signature will fail verification (of the component signature scheme)